Curecanti National Recreation Area

 Map showing location of park.

-NPS seeks public input on grazing at Black Canyon of the Gunnison and Curecanti
+NPS seeks public input on grazing management at Black Canyon of the Gunnison National Park and Curecanti National Recreational Area

-The National Park Service (NPS) invites public input in the development of a Grazing Management Plan and Environmental Assessment for Black Canyon of the Gunnison National Park and Curecanti National Recreation Area, under the National Environmental Policy Act.
+The National Park Service (NPS) is seeking public input on the Grazing Management Plan and Environmental Assessment (GrMP/EA) for Black Canyon of the Gunnison National Park and Curecanti National Recreation Area, under the National Environmental Policy Act (NEPA).

 The snow-capped San Juan Mountain Range looms in the distance as viewed from the Crystal Trail